List of colleges in Mumbai

 This is a list of notable colleges in Mumbai, India.
 Many of the colleges are autonomous universities, while others are affiliated with the University of Mumbai.
 Colleges are spread throughout the city as well as the suburbs.
-Popular courses include BA, BSc, and BCom.
-Many colleges also offer professional courses which concentrate on a specialized field.
+Popular courses include B.A., B.Sc., and B.Com.
+Many colleges also offer professional courses, which concentrate on a specialized field.
 Almost all colleges offer courses at junior college level, which is equivalent to the last two years of high schools in other countries.

 The junior colleges are governed by the Maharashtra State Board for Secondary and Higher Secondary Education.